 To visit Kalga, you much reach the Barshaini bus stand near the dam.
 Barshaini, also known as Barsheni, is well connected to Kasol, 16.6 Km away.
 To reach Kasol, the best option is to avail of the Volvo bus service from Delhi or Chandigarh.
 After arriving in Kasol, you can either ride the local bus or hire a car to travel to Barshaini.
 Then, cross the dam constructed on the Parvati river and hike uphill to reach the Kalga village.

 After reaching Kasol, travelling to and staying at Kalga takes at least 2-3 days.
 Here I have included a 4-day itinerary to enjoy your stay at Kalga to the fullest.
 You can adjust this itinerary according to your preferences.

 Day 1: Reach Kasol and hire a cab or ride on a bus to reach the Barshaini bus stand and then hike to Kalga.

 Day 2: Explore Kalga and nearby Pulga and Tulga villages.
 Stay in Kalga overnight.

-Day 3 (Optional): Trek to Kheerganga at stay overnight in the tents.
+Day 3 (Optional): Trek to Kheerganga and stay overnight in the tents.

 Day 4: Return to Kasol from Kheerganga via Barshaini.